JusJae/CI_MS1_HomePhitness/README.md

 - A11Y Color Contrast Accessibility Validator:
     This online checker tool was used to check the contrast level opf the content of each page.

+- Chrome/Firefox Dev Tools:
+    Dev Tools were used to analyse the sites accessibility, performance, assist with debugging issues and running reports from Lighthouse/Page Speed Insights.

 - Image Compressor
     This online tool was used to compress the image file to optimize the sites loading time.